jkingsman/scriptBot/README.md

 ## Preparation
 Dump individual lines of dialogue from an SRT file.

-Usage: `prepBot.py [-d] srtFile MovieName `
+Usage: `prepBot.py srtFile `

-Individual dialogue lines will be in `processed/MovieName-lines.txt`.
-The `-d` flag will delete the `srtFile` upon completion.
+Individual dialogue builds will be in `processed/MovieName.build`. **Protect this file - it has your twitter credentials in plaintext.**

+## Tweeting
+Tweet a random line per the settings in a built dialog file.

+Usage: `tweetBot.py builtDialog`